trustoverip/tswg-acdc-specification/spec/spec.md

 {
  "d": "EHwzy-K9FpNoRxCJp2wIGM9u2Edk-PLMZ1H4zpq06Uec",
  "u": "ZHwzy-K9FpNoRxCJp2wIGM9u2Edk-PLMZ1H4zpq06Uec",
- "cd": "EDJp2wIGM9u2Edk-PLMZ1H4zpq06UecHwzy-K9FpNoRx",
+ "cd": "",
- "ts": "null"
+ "ts": ""
 }
 ```
 Notice that the value of the attribute, `a` field in the transaction event, matches the value of the SAID, `d` field in the expanded attribute block.
-In this case, the value of the container SAID, `cd` field is just a random placeholder value and does not correspond to any real ACDC.
-This transaction state of this placeholder may be updated any number of times prior to its first use as the true state of a real ACDC.
-This makes the first use of the registry uncorrelated to the actual issuance of the real ACDC.
+In this case, the value of the container SAID, `cd` field, and transaction state, `ts` fields are just empty strings as placeholder values.
+The transaction state does not yet correspond to a real ACDC.
+The blind for this placeholder attribute block may be updated any number of times prior to its first use as the true state of a real ACDC.
+This makes the first use(s) of the registry uncorrelated to the actual issuance of the real ACDC.

+Suppose that the Discloser has been given the shared secret salt from which the value of the blind, UUID, `u` field was generated.
+The Discloser can then download the published transaction event to get the sequence number, `s` field value.
+With that value and the shared secret salt, the Discloser can regenerate the blind UUID, `u` field value.
+The discloser also knows the real ACDC that will be used for this Registry.
+Consequently, it knows that the value of the ACDC, SAID, `d` field must be either the empty string placeholder or the real ACDC SAID.
+The Discloser can now compute the SAID, `d` field value of the expanded attribute block for either the empty placeholder values of `cd` and `ts` fields or with the real ACDC SAID for the `cd` field and one of the two possible state values, namely, `issued` or `revoked` for the `ts` field.
+This gives three possibilities.
+The Discloser tries each one until it finds the one that matches the published transaction event attribute, `a` field value.
+The Discloser can then verify if the published value is still a placeholder or the real initial state.

 Sometime later, for real ACDC indicated by its top-level SAID, `d` field value `EGM9u2Edk-PLMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wI` issues an ACDC with SAID, `d` field value, `ELMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wIGM9u2Edk-P`.
 The value of the Issuer, `i` field of that ACDC will be the Issuer AID.
 Suppose the associated Update event occurs at sequence number 5.
 The published transaction event is as follows: